Over 20 years ago, American crime was forever changed. And, it’s all thanks to a man named O.J. Simpson.

 As we fast forward to the present, one network plans to relive the infamous trial over again.

-The film, which is set to be the premiere of the American Crime series, will take a closer look at every aspect of murder case, and stars Cuba Gooding, Jr. as O.J.
+The film, which is set to kick off the American Crime series, will take a closer look at every aspect of the murder case, with Cuba Gooding, Jr. starring as O.J Simpson.